ThinkUniform/uniformcss.com/docs/customization/exclude-settings.md

 ## Exclude Settings

-The `exclude` and `include` settings are a Sass list that tell Uniform which CSS properties should be included or excluded.
+The `excludes` and `includes` settings are a Sass list that tell Uniform which CSS properties should be included or excluded.
 By default all Uniform supported CSS properties are included.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}